 Macey rolled her eyes and leaned back in her seat waiting for the plane to land.

 "Are you going to tell me why we are here?"
 Cammie let her eyes drift up to the name of the costume shop they were entering.
-In big cursive writing it read: Madame Suttad's Custom Costumes.
+In big cursive writing it read: Madame Demitri's Custom Costumes.

 Zach let his hands run across the line of boas by the entrance before he glanced back at Cammie.
 "I wanted to have one of those romantic comedy montages where a couple tries on outfits together."